rsnpj/notes-site/notes/Year_2/Networks_and_Systems/Distributed_Systems/Consistency.md

-Extension to replication - If event T happens before event U in their conflicting access to objects at one of the servers then they must be in that order at all of the servers whose objects are accessed in a conflicting manner by both T and U
+Extension to replication - If event T happens before event U in their conflicting access to objects at one of the servers then they must be in that order at all the servers whose objects are accessed in a conflicting manner by both T and U

 # Locking